Business

 A customer service team tries to access contracts, tracking spreadsheets, and operational documents to continue daily tasks.
 Suddenly, all files become inaccessible.
 A message appears on the screen stating that the data has been encrypted and will only be released upon payment in cryptocurrency.
 Meanwhile, operations remain halted, causing financial losses and concern among employees.

-3. Payment and boleto frauds
+3. Payment and invoice fraud

 ➡️ Example:

-4. Information theft and espionage
+4. Data theft and espionage

 ➡️ Example: